-The use of this interpretation is particularly natural when considering the computational solution of dynamic physical models (see \cite[Appendix A]{Kinsler-2011arxiv-how2c}, and where the main focus of attention is what happens as the current state of the system is updated \cite{Kinsler-2014arXiv-negfreq,Kinsler-2018jo-d2owe} (i.e. integrated forwards in time), or as the universe extends itself into its ``future'' (as in e.g. the causal set approach \cite{Rideout-S-2000prd}).
+The use of this interpretation is particularly natural when considering the computational solution of dynamic physical models (see \cite[Appendix A]{Kinsler-2011arxiv-how2c}, and where the main focus of attention is what happens as the current state of the system is updated \cite{Kinsler-2014arXiv-negfreq,Kinsler-2018jo-d2owe} (i.e., integrated forwards in time), or as the universe extends itself into its ``future'' (as in e.g. the causal set approach \cite{Rideout-S-2000prd}).

 Note that other discussions of and approaches to causality in electrodynamics relevant to Faraday's Law do exist \cite{Jefimenko-2004ejp,Hill-2010pt,Savage-2011arXiv-cem}.
 In particular, one significant school of thought prefers to relate everything back to the original source terms (see e.g. \cite{Jefimenko-2004ejp}, and remarks in \cite[Appendix B]{Kinsler-2011arxiv-how2c}).
-Unfortunately, since Faraday's Law contains no explicit references to source charges, we cannot analyse it in regards to cause and effect on that basis -- we would need a different model that did refer to the source charges and their motions. \emph{Consequently, in what follows we choose to only use the local and Kramers Kronig compatible definition \cite{Kinsler-2011ejp} for what constitutes a causal interpretation of a mathematical model.}
+Unfortunately, since Faraday's Law contains no explicit references to source charges, we cannot analyse it in regards to cause and effect on that basis -- we would need a different model that did refer to the source charges and their motions (e.g. see \cite{Boyer-2015ajp}).